jidongbsu/cs452-device-driver-2/README.md

 When the keyboard produces a protocol scan code, the interrupt handler should react as following:

-1. if the produced protocol scan code is ATKBD_RET_BAT, print a message to the kernel log saying:"keyboard reset okay."
+1. if the produced protocol scan code is ATKBD_RET_BAT, print a message to the kernel log saying:"keyboard reset okay.", and return **IRQ_HANDLED**.
-2. if the produced protocol scan code is ATKBD_RET_ACK, print a message to the kernel log saying:"we get an ACK from the keyboard."
+2. if the produced protocol scan code is ATKBD_RET_ACK, print a message to the kernel log saying:"we get an ACK from the keyboard.", and return **IRQ_HANDLED**.
-3. for all the other protocol scan codes, your interrupt handler can just return IRQ_HANDLED.
+3. for all the other protocol scan codes, your interrupt handler can just return **IRQ_HANDLED**.

 ## Reaction to Ordinary Scan Codes